ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Getting started with the ibmcloud-secure-perimeter-network image
+# Getting started with the `ibmcloud-secure-perimeter-network` image
 {: #ibmcloud-secure-perimeter-network}

-The **ibmcloud-secure-perimeter-network** image contains tools for automating the configuration of Vyatta virtual router appliances within a Secure Perimeter.
+The `ibmcloud-secure-perimeter-network` image contains tools for automating the configuration of Vyatta virtual router appliances within a Secure Perimeter.
 {:shortdesc}

 ## How it works
 {: #how-it-works}

-With **ibmcloud-secure-perimeter-network**, you can automate the configuration of your Secure Perimeter's Vyatta virtual router appliance.
+With `ibmcloud-secure-perimeter-network`, you can automate the configuration of your Secure Perimeter's Vyatta virtual router appliance.

-More information on Secure Perimeter can be found in these blog articles:
+For more information about Secure Perimeter, see these blog articles:
   * [Set up a Secure Perimeter in IBM Cloud](https://developer.ibm.com/dwblog/2018/ibm-cloud-vyatta-set-up-secure-perimeter/)
   * [Set up an automated Secure Perimeter in IBM Cloud](https://developer.ibm.com/dwblog/2018/set-automated-secure-perimeter-ibm-cloud/).

-You can use the  **ibmcloud-secure-perimeter-network** image in two ways:
+You can use the `ibmcloud-secure-perimeter-network` image in two ways:
--  Use **ibmcloud-secure-perimeter-network** as a Docker container to initialize the Secure Perimeter firewall rules configuration.
+-  Use `ibmcloud-secure-perimeter-network` as a Docker container to initialize the Secure Perimeter firewall rules configuration.
--  Use **ibmcloud-secure-perimeter-network** as a pod on a Kubernetes cluster to poll the IBM Cloud infrastructure account for new subnets created on your Secure Perimeter Segment VLANs and add them to the Vyatta firewall configuration.
+-  Use `ibmcloud-secure-perimeter-network` as a pod on a Kubernetes cluster to poll the IBM Cloud infrastructure account for new subnets created on your Secure Perimeter Segment VLANs and add them to the Vyatta firewall configuration.

 ## What is included
 {: #whats_included}

-The **ibmcloud-secure-perimeter-network** image provides the following software packages.
+The `ibmcloud-secure-perimeter-network` image provides the following software packages.
 {:shortdesc}

 -   Alpine Linux